michhelle/michhelle/README.md

 - fourth year computer science student at toronto metropolitan university (fka ryerson university)
-- mhmr application developer at the inclusive media and design center
+- mhmr application developer at the inclusive media and design center at tmu